-All English-language titles and abstracts and suggested additional citations were reviewed for inclusion using criteria developed by the research team with input from the subcommittee.
+All English-language titles and abstracts and suggested additional citations were reviewed for inclusion using criteria developed by the research team with input from participating organizations in the DERP.
 We obtained full-text articles if the title and abstract review met the following eligibility criteria:

 - 1. Systematic reviews of the clinical efficacy or adverse event rates of long-acting opioids in patients with chronic non-cancer pain OR - 2.
 Randomized controlled trials that compared one of the long-acting opioids listed above to another long-acting opioid, a short-acting opioid, a non-opioid, or placebo in adult patients with chronic non-cancer pain OR - 3.
-Randomized controlled trials and observational studies that reported adverse event rates for one of the long-acting opioids listed above.
+Randomized controlled trials and observational studies of adverse events for one of the longacting opioids listed above.